 Turn the steering wheel left and right to clear the area around the front wheels.
-Turn off any traction system.
-Shift back and forth between R (Reverse) and a forward gear, or with a manual transmission, between 1 (First) or 2 (Second) and R (Reverse), spinning the wheels as little as possible.
+Turn off any traction or stability system.
+Shift back and forth between R (Reverse) and a forward gear, spinning the wheels as little as possible.
 To prevent transmission wear, wait until the wheels stop spinning before shifting gears.
 Release the accelerator pedal while shifting, and press lightly on the accelerator pedal when the transmission is in gear.
 Slowly spinning the wheels in the forward and reverse directions causes a rocking motion that could free the vehicle.
 If that does not get the vehicle out after a few tries, it might need to be towed out.
-If the vehicle does need to be towed out, see Towing Your Vehicle on page 4-31.
+If the vehicle does need to be towed out, see Towing Your Vehicle on page 4-26.